ClinicalTrialsTeam/ctfrontier/backend/README.md

 		 ctgov  | central_contacts           | table | postgres
 		 ctgov  | conditions                 | table | postgres
 		 ctgov  | countries                  | table | postgres
+12. Ctrl + D to get out of psql, Ctrl + D again to get out of the postgres container.
+13. Finally, `docker-compose down` to take down the postgres container and `docker-compose up` to start running the whole application.

 ### psql